M-Helmy/m-helmy.github.io/resume.md

 Talented Full Stack Web Developer with Self-Motivated Attitude, More than 7 years of Drupal 7/8 CMS Development experience with proven background successfully managing all facets of development from initial design and architecture to site deployment and client management.

-On Stack:
+On Stack:<br>
-· Experience themer and a developer working in Drupal (both 7 and 8) · Database administration and management of a hosting environment · Domain (DNS) Management
+· Experience themer and a developer working in Drupal (both 7 and 8)<br>
+· Database administration and management of a hosting environment<br>
+· Domain (DNS) Management<br>
-· Drush, Version Control with GitHub, Bitbucket.
+· Drush, Version Control with GitHub, Bitbucket.<br>
-· Understanding of agile/scrum process (experience in working with JIRA) · Theming and production of user interface experience with focus on customer usability through utilization of Drupal Javascript, Ajax behaviours and core templating engine or reuse of themes.
+· Understanding of agile/scrum process (experience in working with JIRA)<br>
+· Theming and production of user interface experience with focus on customer usability through utilization of Drupal Javascript, Ajax behaviours and core templating engine or reuse of themes.<br>
-· Delivering & Deployment of Drupal as “Drupal installation profiles” and features / configuration management.
+· Delivering & Deployment of Drupal as “Drupal installation profiles” and features / configuration management.<br>

-· Newbie in JSX at React.js / Babel.js / Node.js
+· Newbie in JSX at React.js / Babel.js / Node.js<br>

 Technically sophisticated professional offering hands-on experience in Web Development, Software Engineering and Systems Analysis;<br/>